Earthquake of magnitude 4.5 jolts China - www.lokmattimes.com

 Earthquake of magnitude 4.5 jolts China

-Beijing [China], May 16 : An earthquake of magnitude 4.5 on the Richter Scale has jolted China on Friday, ...
+Beijing [China], May 19 : An earthquake of magnitude 4.5 on the Richter Scale jolted China on Sunday, the ...

-Beijing [China], May 16 : An earthquake of magnitude 4.5 on the Richter Scale has jolted China on Friday, the National Centre for Seismology (NCS) said.
+Beijing [China], May 19 : An earthquake of magnitude 4.5 on the Richter Scale jolted China on Sunday, the National Centre for Seismology (NCS) said.

-The tremor occurred at 06:29 am IST, with its epicentre located at a latitude of 25.05 N and longitude of 99.72 E, at a depth of 10 kilometres.
+As per NCS, the tremors occurred at 11:00 pm IST, with its epicentre located at a latitude of 33.84 N and longitude of 90.54 E, at a depth of 10 kilometres.

 There were no immediate reports of casualties or damage.
 Further details are awaited.